Working together to bring sunshine and smiles back in the lives of the women from Bwira and their families

 Read our president’s testimony here!

-The Ubuntu Centre is a non for profit charity recently set up in France, with current members also based in the UK and in Belgium.
+The Ubuntu Centre is a non for profit charity that was set up in France in 2010, with current members also based in the UK and in Belgium.
 Our vision is without borders.
 We work closely with the group of women ABIHUJE – meaning together - based in Bwira, in the West of Rwanda.

 The Ubuntu Centre is an associated project of Women for a Change.
 More information can be found on the Safe World for Women website.